BryanHunt/ember-d3-components/README.md

 If you need to create charts, I would recommend checking out: https://github.com/BryanHunt/ember-d3-charts

+If you have questions, you can generally find me on Slack in the EmberJS Community.

 This is a fairly significant undertaking and I would welcome additional contributors.

 ## Installation